glacier-modding/glaciermodding.org/docs/modding/customcampaigns/npc_new.md

 Switch to the `Tree` view.

 Let's copy an outfit from the New York outfits and modify it.
-For this example, we'll use the Fabian NPC outfit.
+For this example, we'll use the Mateo NPC outfit.

 Go to the `Game content` tab and search for `outfit_` and check the `Separete tree by partition` checkbox.
-Scroll down to the `greedy > assembly > _pro > characters > tempaltes > raccoon > char_raccoon_unique.template?` folder and expand it.
+Scroll down to the `greedy > assembly > _pro > characters > templates > raccoon > char_raccoon_unique.template?` folder and expand it.
 Click on the `outfit_raccoon_unique_headofsecurity_m_actor_v0.entitytemplate` node and click the `Open in editor` button.
 Switch to the `Tree` view.

 Right-click on the `OUTFIT_Raccoon_Unique_HeadOfSecurity_M_Actor_v0` node and click `Clipboard > Copy`.